 Furthermore, if you are an admin, you might use MDM software to create rules or policies.
 These policies might require something like additional authentication before letting an employee login to a network.
 Or prohibit access to an endpoint for a group of employees.
 From an employee’s perspective, MDM is a locked screen that requires a password.
 Or MDM is an app that won’t download because it isn’t whitelisted.

 The introduction of clouds and servers made BYOD possible.
 Likewise, the introduction has also made a lot of data vulnerable.
 Damage isn’t local anymore.
 Malware affects an entire network instead of a single device.
-Information is leaked from a database instead of a hard drive, and it happens to businesses every day.
+Information leaks from a database instead of a hard drive.
+And it happens to businesses every day.

 What is MDM Software For Specifically?

 Network administrators use MDM software to establish centralised control over all the devices on a network.
 With enterprise MDM software, admins can set policies that create and control: application whitelists, access privileges, authentication (two-factor, biometric), the device’s camera, remote wiping and geofencing.